 (i) Reducing consumption based on an ERCOT Extensible Markup Language (XML) instruction within 30 minutes; and

-(ii) Maintaining that deployment until recalled.
+(ii) Maintaining that deployment until recalled; or

+(d) For the provision of Dispatchable Reliability Reserve Service (DRRS), Generation Resources that are Off-Line and meet the following criteria:

+(i) Being synchronized and ramped to a specified output level that is at least equal to the Generation Resource’s Low Sustained Limit (LSL) in greater than 30 minutes but less than or equal to two hours, based on the Generation Resource’s cold start time; and

+(ii) Running at the Generation Resource’s High Sustained Limit (HSL) for at least four consecutive hours.

 (2) The Non-Spin may be deployed by ERCOT to increase available reserves in Real-Time Operations.

 4.4.7.1 Self-Arranged Ancillary Service Quantities